exonum/exonum-doc/src/architecture/storage.md

 Here, `|` stands for bytes sequences concatenation.

-!!! warning ""
-    It is strongly advised not to admit situation when one table name inside the service is a prefix for the other table in the same service.
-Such cases may cause the ineligible coincidences between the different keys and elements.

 It is advised to use a `gen_prefix(service_id, table_id, table_suffix)`
 for creating table prefixes.
 Example of such prefixes generation can be found [here][blockchain-schema].

+!!! warning ""
+    Table identifiers can also be created manually.
+If you refuse from using `gen_prefix`, it is strongly advised not to admit situation when one table identifier inside the service is a prefix for the other table in the same service.
+Such cases may cause the ineligible coincidences between the different keys and elements.

 ## List of system tables